kphoenix137/diablo-mapgen/README.md

 ### GUI

-If you use a IDE that support CMake it should be as simple as opening the project or the CMakeList.txt and then pressing the build buttonn in the IDE.
+If you use a IDE that support CMake it should be as simple as opening the project or the CMakeList.txt and then pressing the build button in the IDE.

+### Required files

+To run the tool you must extract and place the `levels` folder from the diabdat.mpq, that comes with Diablo, and place it next to the tool.
+The file names should be in lower case, to ensure this you can use the list file from [here](https://raw.githubusercontent.com/diasurgical/devilutionx-mpq-tools/main/data/diabdat-listfile.txt).

 ## Usage Examples